Governance

 Coordinating Committee

-The Coordinating Committee is responsible for ensuring that the key aims of the initiative are delivered by all three Hubs, coordinating activities, and engaging with the wider vector manufacturing and gene therapy communities.
-The Committee will also be responsible for selection and allocation of projects.
+The Coordinating Committee is responsible for ensuring that the key aims of the initiative are delivered by all three Hubs, agreeing the strategic direction of the initiative, and engaging with the wider vector manufacturing and gene therapy communities.

 • Dr Sven Kili (Chair)